-First doctoral defenses: Gillian Burns, Jaleel King, Maria Sobrino
+First doctoral defenses: Gillian Burns, Jaleel King, Maria Sobrino, End of Year Party!

 CUNY Graduate Center